fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

    ![Select Plan](./assets/select-subscription.png)

    Credit card details are required for verification purposes.
-Please rest assured that your information will be handled securely and no charges will be applied during the trial period.
+Please rest assured that your information will be handled securely, and no charges will be applied during the trial period.

    ![Subscription Details](./assets/subscription-plan.png)

-5. After completing the subscription, you will be redirected to Get Started page.
+5. After completing the subscription, you will be redirected to the Get Started page.
 Read the instructions and click **Next**.

    ![Get Started](./assets/get-started.png)

-6. By default, Aperture Cloud create one project for you.
+6. By default, Aperture Cloud creates one project for you.
 You can create more later on.
 Enter your project name and description, click **Next**.

    ![Create Project](./assets/project-name.png)

 7. Each project has a user group associated with it.
 Only the users in the user group will have access to the project.
-You can add users to the user group by entering their email address, in next step.
+You can add users to the user group by entering their email address, in the next step.
    ![Add Users](./assets/usergroups.png)

-8. You're by default added in that group, but you can invite more users by entering their email address and assigning them a role.
+8. You are added by default to the user group created in the previous step, but you can invite more users by entering their email addresses and assigning them a role.
 Once you have entered all the email addresses, click **Send Invitations**.
-You can also skip this step and add users later on.
+You can also choose to skip this step and add users later on.

    ![Add Users](./assets/invite-members.png)